 September’s read was Ant Middleton’s First Man In.

 The opinion of the group was that this book is a bit so-so.
 It’s the story of the author’s life in the military, especially his 4 years in the Special Boat Section, what happened to him after he left the forces and what he learnt from his life’s experiences.
 The group’s view was that although his experiences and views may be of interest we’re at a stage in our lives where we are happy with who we are and don’t propose to change anything.

 The Keeper of Lost Things by Ruth Hogan was October’s book.
 Although generally liked the view was that this is a book of two halves with a number of group members feeling that it would have been better if it had stopped halfway through!

-The story initially revolves around Anthony Peardew the keeper of lost things, a position created by him loosing, 40 years ago, a keepsake from his fiancé on the same day that she unexpectedly died.
+The story initially revolves around Anthony Peardew the keeper of lost things, a position created by him losing, 40 years ago, a keepsake from his fiancé on the same day that she unexpectedly died.
 From that point he rescues lost objects, items dropped, left behind or mislaid, files them, writes stories about them.
-As he reaches the end of his life he bequeaths this treasure trove of objects on to Laura, his housekeeper, with the instruction to try and find the owners of the lost things.
+As he reaches the end of his life he bequeaths this treasure trove of objects to Laura, his housekeeper, with the instruction to try and find the owners of the lost things.
 So far so good, the remainder of the book, involves Laura, in conjunction with a varied group of characters, trying to fulfil Anthony’s wishes.
-It is this second half of the book which to some of us was a bit of a mish-mash, which proved to be unsatisfactory.
+It is this second half of the book which to some of us was a bit of an unsatisfactory mish-mash.